 In order for it to work, both the phone and the charger must be compatible with the same charging voltages and current.
 The device should support 9V/2A for the process to take place in a short period of time.

 They work on a simple principle where AC is converted to DC.
 There are 3 main components of phone chargers.
 The three main components are step-down transformer, rectifier (full wave bridge rectifier) and voltage regulator.

 Battery and charger safety is a major issue among all mobile phone users.
-Instead of buying a cheap and battery, people should buy quality batteries and chargers.
-Awareness among the people about avoiding counterfeit products is also important.
+Instead of buying cheap chargers and batteries, you should buy quality batteries and chargers.
+Awareness about avoiding counterfeit products is also important.
 Similarly, all devices should be carefully handled and charged.

-There are also situations where genuine products have malfunctioned however, this is extremely rare. in Australia there hasn't been any cases of serious injuries cause by batteries of mobile phones overheating.
+There are also situations where genuine products have malfunctioned however, this is extremely rare.
+In Australia at the time of writing there had't been any cases of serious injuries cause by batteries of mobile phones overheating.
 No records of fire caused by genuine mobile phone chargers are present with the fire authorities.

-Counterfeit chargers are a safety hazard to us as well as a hazard to phones.
-An 'Apple' charger that costs $2 can be a duplicate of a real Apple charger internally.
+Counterfeit or fake chargers are a safety hazard to us as well as a hazard to phones.
+An 'Apple' charger that costs $2 can't be a duplicate of a real Apple charger internally.
 Such chargers are of very bad quality.
 The people who manufacture these chargers completely ignore all safety standards.
 There's a big risk if a charger doesn't have proper insulation.
-In order to avoid these circumstances, every individual should pay a few more dollars for an Australian safety standards certified charger while connecting it to a smartphone worth several hundred dollars containing a highly volatile lithium battery pack.
+In order to avoid these circumstances, you should pay a few more dollars for an Australian safety standards certified charger especially as you'll be connecting it to a smartphone worth several thousand dollars.

 Click here to go back to our home page.